 A person is not able to see a cancer expert.

 Q: How can someone get a second opinion?

 A: Here are ways to find someone for a second opinion:

 Ask the healthcare provider for the name of a specialist.

 Call the Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 Callers can learn about centers and programs supported by the National Cancer Institute.

-Get names of doctors from the local medical society.
+Get names of healthcare providers from the local medical society.

-Get names of doctors from a hospital, medical school, or cancer advocacy group.
+Get names of healthcare providers from a hospital, medical school, or cancer advocacy group.

-Ask people who have had the same kind of cancer for doctors? names.
+Ask people who have had the same kind of cancer for healthcare providers’ names.